Krieger's finite generator theorem for actions of countable groups II: Approximately Bernoulli partitions

 \begin{defn} Let $G \acts (X, \mu)$ be a {\pmp} action, let $\theta \in [[E_G^X]]$, and let $\cF$ be a $G$-invariant sub-$\sigma$-algebra.
 We say that $\theta$ is \emph{$\cF$-expressible} if $\dom(\theta), \rng(\theta) \in \cF$ and there is a $\cF$-measurable partition $\{Z_g^\theta \: g \in G\}$ of $\dom(\theta)$ such that $\theta(x) = g \cdot x$ for every $x \in Z_g^\theta$ and all $g \in G$. \end{defn}

 We will need the following two simple lemmas from Part I \cite{S14}.

-\begin{lem} Let $G \acts (X, \mu)$ be a {\pmp} action and let $\cF$ be a $G$-invariant sub-$\sigma$-algebra.
+\begin{lem}[{\cite[Lem 3.2]{S14}}] Let $G \acts (X, \mu)$ be a {\pmp} action and let $\cF$ be a $G$-invariant sub-$\sigma$-algebra.
 If $\theta \in [[E_G^X]]$ is $\cF$-expressible and $A \subseteq X$, then $\theta(A) = \theta(A \cap \dom(\theta))$ is $\salg_G(\{A\}) \vee \cF$-measurable.
 In particular, if $A \in \cF$ then $\theta(A) \in \cF$. \end{lem}

-\begin{lem} Let $G \acts (X, \mu)$ be a {\pmp} action and let $\cF$ be a $G$-invariant sub-$\sigma$-algebra.
+\begin{lem}[{\cite[Lem 3.3]{S14}}] Let $G \acts (X, \mu)$ be a {\pmp} action and let $\cF$ be a $G$-invariant sub-$\sigma$-algebra.
 If $\theta, \phi \in [[E_G^X]]$ are $\cF$-expressible then so are $\theta^{-1}$ and $\theta \circ \phi$. \end{lem}

 In this section we will show how to construct generating partitions which are approximately Bernoulli.
-This will allow us to use Corollary \ref{cor:mups} in order to study the Rokhlin entropy values of Bernoulli shifts.
+The result of this section will be key in order to study the Rokhlin entropy values of Bernoulli shifts.
 We begin with a few lemmas.

 \begin{lem} Let $G \acts (X, \mu)$ be a {\pmp} ergodic action, let $\cF$ be a $G$-invariant sub-$\sigma$-algebra, and let $B \in \cF$ with $\mu(B) > 0$.
 Then there is a finite collection $\Phi \subseteq [[E_G^X]]$ of $\cF$-expressible functions such that $\{\dom(\phi) : \phi \in \Phi\}$ partitions $X$ and $\rng(\phi) \subseteq B$ for every $\phi \in \Phi$. \end{lem}